A 7-Day Spring Adventure in Japan

 Arrival in Tokyo

 We landed at Haneda Airport around 2 PM local time.
-The first thing we did was exchange our Japan Rail Pass (JR Pass) — a must-have if you're planning to travel across cities.
-You can purchase it online from the U.S., and then exchange the voucher at the JR counter in Japan by showing your passport.
-The JR Pass is only available to foreign visitors and is linked to your tourist visa.
+First order of business: exchanging our Japan Rail Pass (JR Pass) — an absolute must if you plan to travel between cities.
+You can buy it online from the U.S., then swap the voucher for the actual pass at a JR counter in Japan by showing your passport.
+The JR Pass is only available to foreign visitors and is tied to your tourist visa.

-The JR Pass covers most major trains including the Shinkansen (bullet train), but note that some local/private lines are not covered.
-We planned ahead and booked hotels close to train stations — this made it super convenient to get around.
-For longer rides with luggage, we relied on ride-hailing apps like Uber, Didi, and GoTaxi.
+The JR Pass covers most major trains, including the Shinkansen (bullet train), though some local or private lines aren’t included.
+We made things easy by booking hotels close to train stations — a decision that paid off every day.
+For longer rides with luggage, we used ride-hailing apps like Uber, Didi, and GoTaxi.

 Tokyo: Temples, Towers & Tasty Eats

-We spent our first two days in Tokyo, exploring a mix of cultural and urban highlights:
+We spent our first two days in Tokyo, diving into a mix of cultural and urban highlights:

 • Meiji Shrine: Peaceful and lush.